There's this thing I keep doing.

 The Admission Problem

-Here's the thing nobody talks about: you can't fix what you won't admit exists.
+You can't fix what you won't admit exists.

 I've spent years knowing, intellectually, that I have problems.
 I know I procrastinate.
 I know I avoid hard conversations.
 I know I'm not as consistent as I pretend to be.
 But knowing and admitting are different sports.